Helping a friend or family with financial challenges

 - Offering them a ride to work or help finding a job

 Before you decide what supporting a friend and family member will look like for you, pause to think through what you’re most comfortable with and what will best serve the situation.
-Consider also what might be the impact to your relationship in the event that they struggle to repay a loan from you, along with its impact to your own finances.
+Consider also what might be the impact to your relationship if they struggle to repay a loan from you, along with its impact to your own finances.
 Once you decide what kind of assistance you can lend, clearly communicate your offer to help during this difficult time.